oio/domestic-API/README.md

 ```

 ### .env file
+You need to create a `.env` file in the root of the project and set the following variables.
 ```
-PREFIX = roby # or whatever name for your bot
+PREFIX = roby # or whatever name for your bot OLLAMA_MODEL = llama3.2:3b # or whatever model you want to use
 ```

 ### Install and run Ollama